buildinamsterdam/lint/README.md

 7. `_styles` imports
 8. Internal modules (e.g. `./`)

+## Using with Prettier

+As you'll notice, this package doesn't contain any custom `.pretterrc.json` config to extend.
+We recommend not including it, and instead just inheriting the default config (by not creating / changing it).

 ## Requests and Contributing

 Found an issue?
 Want a new feature?
 Get involved!
 Please contribute using our guideline [here](https://github.com/buildinamsterdam/lint/blob/main/CONTRIBUTING.md).